-You’ll pay around $275 per night for these contemporary rooms, or you can redeem around 35,000 points per night.
+You’ll pay around $275 per night for these contemporary rooms, or you can redeem around 43,000 points per night.

 InterContinental Genève is a 5-star luxury hotel that exudes Swiss elegance.
-This iconic tourist property is a convenient 5-minute walk from a tram stop, an 11-minute walk from Palais des Nation, and 2 miles from Cathedral St. Pierre.
+This iconic tourist property is a convenient 5-minute walk from a tram stop, an 11-minute walk from Palais des Nations, and 2 miles from Cathedral St. Pierre.

 This property boasts 4 eateries, including a sophisticated restaurant, a refined cigar lounge/bar, a cocktail bar, and an outdoor poolside café.

-Other facilities include a gym, a spa, meeting and conference space, a business center, an outdoor pool, room service, and an art collection throughout the hotel.
+Other facilities include a gym, a spa, a meeting and conference space, a business center, an outdoor pool, room service, and an art collection throughout the hotel.

 And as one of the most popular places to visit, the InterContinental Hangzhou offers a splendid city location in Hangzhou’s Qianjiang Central Business District (CBD) for a 5-star stay.